navapbc/template-infra/docs/infra/set-up-app-build-repository.md

 # Set up application build repository

-The application build repository setup process will:

-1. Create infrastructure resources needed to store built release candidate artifacts used to deploy the application to an environment.
+The application build repository setup process will create infrastructure resources needed to store built release candidate artifacts used to deploy the application to an environment.
-2. Create one or more application environments for running the application.

 ## Requirements